PhDGeomatic/InsubriParks/docs/20_usage.md

 ## Run with Docker Compose

-The Dashboard can be integrated directly into the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) architecture thanks to [Docker](https://www.docker.com/)'s modularity and [Docker Compose](https://docs.docker.com/compose/) integration.
+The Dashboard can be integrated directly into the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) architecture thanks to [Docker](https://www.docker.com/) modularity.
+[Docker Compose](https://docs.docker.com/compose/) allows to define and run these Docker applications:
+ - PostgreSQL
+ - Geo Collector Bot
+ - Dashboard
+ - Nginx

 ### Configuration

-Edit the file `.env` and change the environment variables according to the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) configuration.
+Edit the file `.env` and change the environment variables according to the database and [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) settings.

 ```bash
 # Database setup